Never Meant To Be Gone So Long

 “Holy shit, ‘Key, you’re already on this?
 I said I might be able to learn,” Chey laughed in interruption, “I know a bit, but don’t set the bar too high for me!
 I can do post-processing if you all want that but—”

-“God, I am begging,” Kohao drawled, his tone one of mock-reverent plea, “Please learn to do whatever shit it takes so that we can finally cover fuckin’ anything off of Polarities or Seeing Clearly.
+“God, I am begging,” Kato drawled, his tone one of mock-reverent plea, “Please learn to do whatever shit it takes so that we can finally cover fuckin’ anything off of Polarities or Seeing Clearly.

 “He sounds sarcastic but he’d suck dick for us to do synth,” Anarchy said smirkingly to Chey.